-Sandboxie is a program for Windows that sandboxes applications on the operating system.
+Sandboxie is a program for Windows that puts applications on the operating system in a sandbox to improve security.
 A sandbox separates programs run in it from the underlying operating system andÂ other software or data, effectively preventing those programs from making permanent changes to the system.

-Even malicious software is restrained to the sandbox, which means that it cannot infect the operating system itself, and that all traces of it will be removed from the system once the sandbox is terminated.
+Even malicious software is restrained to the sandbox which means that it cannot infect the operating system itself and that all traces of it will be removed from the system once the sandbox is terminated.

-Software that is run in the sandbox is isolated from the system, which makes it ideal for testing purposes, and to improve the overall security of the system by running applications that are often targeted by malware developers in the sandbox.
+Software that is run in the sandbox is isolated from the system which makes it ideal for testing purposes, and to improve the overall security of the system by running applications that are often targeted by malware developers in the sandbox.

 Sandboxie has been around for years, and its developer Ronen Tzur has added new features regularly to the program in that time.
 Today, it is one of the best -- many say the best -- sandboxing solution for Windows.

 Sandboxie is a shareware program.
 A free version of the application is offered for download on the program's homepage that misses a couple of features and will display a reminder after 30 days of use that you should upgrade to the paid version of the software.
-It remains fully functional though, and the author notes that users are encouraged -- but not required -- to upgrade to the paid version.
+It remains fully functional though and the author notes that users are encouraged -- but not required -- to upgrade to the paid version.

 Run programs in the sandbox

-Web browsers, Email clients and Windows Explorer are displayed here directly, but you can also use the menu to run a program from the start menu or any program in the sandbox.
+Web browsers, Email clients and Windows Explorer are displayed here directly, but you can also use the menu to run a program from the start menu or any program that is available on the system.

 It is alternatively possible to drag and drop applications -- or their shortcuts -- into the Sandboxie environment to run them sandboxed.